csburreson/stf/docs/test-writing-guide.md

 ## Test Function

-A minimal test function must accept 2 positional arguments, test and session, and any number of keyword arguments.
+A minimal test function must accept 2 positional arguments, test and session.

+If your test has arguments (`args`) defined in its config file, they will be available as keyword arguments.

+If your test has `expectedValue` paramaters defined in its test config, it will be a required keyword argument; or feel free to use the `**kw` convention.

 **test** is the OpenHTF test object and has logging and measurement attributes.